 Analysis of financial and macro-economic risks

 Analysis and evaluation of financial and macroeconomic risks, also in cooperation with financial authorities.
 The activity and regulation of financial markets produce a large amount of data that can be an essential source of information for a deep understanding of the agent behaviour and the markets dynamics.
-Big data can be used in the supervisory activity to measure and manage financial risks and market instabilities.
+Big data can be used in the supervisory activity to measure and manage financial risks, market instabilities and sustainability.

 - Blockchain and crypto-currencies